-In 1998 I decided that Hypnotherapy was the way forward for me, having seen the benefits to a close family member.
-I trained with EICH in 2000 for my Diploma in Hypnotherapy and Psychotherapy (DHP) and on graduation I became a Member of the Association for Professional Hypnosis and Psychotherapy (MAPHP).
-After five years I was awarded the status of Accredited Member and I became a Supervisor to newer therapists.
-I also carried out Training Analysis with students and newly qualified members of APHP.
+In 1998 I chose Hypnotherapy as the way forward for me, having seen the rapid healing benefits to others.
+I trained with EICH in 2000 for my Diploma in Clinical Hypnosis and Hypnotherapy (DHP) and after a number of years, I became a supervisor and conducted Training Analysis with students and the newly qualified.

 Hypnosis is a tool used to aid relaxation and to help focus the mind towards it’s objective.
 It is a natural state of consciousness in which we find ourselves several times a day.
 For example, when we become completely engrossed in a very absorbing story or film (or even just daydreaming) or the mundane journey to work, we may not be fully aware of our surroundings but since we are not sleeping, we have the resources to become alert and react to a situation if needed.